mkcullen228/w205_2017_summer/exercise_2/README.txt

 Ensure dependencies are installed and/or running Dependencies can be found in the Architecture document.

+Before you begin, be sure postgres is running, psycopg2 and tweepy are installed, and you have twitter API access tokens.

 To run extweetwordcount:
 This will parse tweets by word, add each word and count the occurances of each